To mark World Aids Day on 1 December, we take a look at the history of HIV/AIDS in Norway and the situation today.

 Since the start of the HIV/AIDS epidemic, it is estimated that approximately 78 million people have been infected with HIV and approximately 35 million people have died of AIDS-related diseases worldwide.

-While HIV/AIDS is strongly linked with the 1980s and many medical advances have been made, there is still no cure.
 Of the approximately 38 million people living with HIV, 1.7 million were newly diagnosed in 2019.
 Let's take a look at the situation in Norway and what Norwegian healthcare services are available.

 The HIV/AIDS situation in Norway today

-Rights & responsibilities of people with HIV in Norway
+Living with HIV in Norway

 In Norway, the rights and responsibilities of people living with HIV are stipulated in the Infectious Disease Control Act.
 This applies to any person presently in Norway, including tourists, people without legal residence and undocumented persons.

 People living with HIV are entitled to free medical care for everything related to their diagnosis.
 This includes free treatment of the HIV infection and assistance to avoid transmitting the infection.
-Rights to dental care, psychological treatment and social services are also available in some circumstances.

-HIV testing in Norway
+HIV Testing in Norway

 HIV testing is free of charge in Norway from all publicly-funded medical centres.
 Private tests are also available at a fee.
 Testing is available for free from your GP (fastlege) or from one of these clinics in the major cities.